Skip to content

 Windows 11 Taskbar and Desktop

-The release of Windows 11 by Microsoft has witnessed widespread adoption in recent times, but nothing has changed from Windows 10 in terms of customizing the taskbar in Windows 11.
-The sole modification is that a.json file has taken the place of the Start Menu section of the XML file, which is no longer needed.
-In this guide, I will show you how to modify the Windows 11 Taskbar using Intune and Group Policy Objects.
+In this article, we shall discuss How to modify Windows 11 Taskbar via Intune and GPO.
+Discover the Windows 11 Taskbar, it has been widely embraced since its release by Microsoft.
+While similar to Windows 10 customization, a.json file replaces the Start Menu section in XML.
+This guide demonstrates how to modify the Windows 11 Taskbar with ease using Intune and Group Policy Objects.
 You can also learn how to Hide or Remove the Search Button from Windows 11 Taskbar, how to Hide or Remove the Search Button from Windows 10 Taskbar.

 Before you can modify the Taskbar using GPO, you need to create the start layout XML file with the below code.
 I have created mine as Taskbar.xml and saved it on the Desktop of my PC.